-- ECMAScript compatibility tables for various engines (by kangax, webbedspace, zloirock) - Node.js compatibility tables (by William Kapke) - Mozilla's MDN web docs have tables for each feature that describe relevant ECMA-Script versions and browser support. - "Can I use..." documents what features (including JavaScript language features) are supported by web browsers.
+- Mozilla's MDN web docs have tables for each feature that describe relevant ECMA-Script versions and browser support. - "Can I use..." documents what features (including JavaScript language features) are supported by web browsers. - ECMAScript compatibility tables for various engines - Node.js compatibility tables

-5.3 Where can I look up what features are planned for JavaScript?
+7.3 Where can I look up what features are planned for JavaScript?

-Please consult the following sources:
+Please see the following sources: